skip to main content

 Recorded Wednesday, February 3, 2021.

-Our guest is Jessica Shephard, who talks with us about her two homebirth experiences and how choosing homebirth was a big surprise to her Ecuadorian family!
+Our guest is Jessica Shephard, who shares her experiences with two homebirths and how choosing homebirth came as a big surprise to her Ecuadorian family.

-Jess was born in Ecuador and moved to the United States when she was almost ten years old and now lives in Central Massachusetts with her husband and two daughters, Gianna (2) and Lucia (7 months) who...
-Read more
+Jess was born in Ecuador and moved to the United States just before her tenth birthday.
+She now lives in Central Massachusetts with her husband and their two daughters, Gianna (2) and Lucia (7 months), both… Read more

 #49 Third Baby Curveball: Tongue Tie, Triple Feeding & Lots of Support with Alicia Randall